 For kids who love to write, these blank books are a great place for them to create.
 They can publish their own books complete with story and illustrations.
 It’s not only kids that can benefit from these books.
 College and university students can’t get enough of notebooks, especially due to the amount of essays they have to write.
 Being able to write down notes, important advice like using different types of essay hooks within your work or even just to write down your timetable, everyone needs a blank book.

 I’ve found these in the Dollar Spot at Target in the past.
 I’ve also bought them on Amazon.
-My friend recently told me to use an Amazon coupon to save money, so I might do this next time I order.

 5. Erasable pens